canerozer/BLU603E-Final-Exam---Take-Home-Sections/README.md

-This is the repository containing the take-home sections of BLU603E final exam.
+This is the repository containing the solutions for the take-home sections of BLU603E final exam.